 There are shuttle buses running to downtown Chengdu, as well as long-distance coaches to other cities in Sichuan Province.

-There are no car hire facilities at the airport, however rental cars are available in downtown Chengdu.
+There are no car hire facilities at the airport, however rental cars are available in downtown Chengdu and airport pickup services are available.

 Taxis are available outside of Gate 2 of Terminal 1, and Gates 4 and 5 of Terminal 2.